nishantrpai/bookmarklets/README.md

-- **highlight_googlekeyword.js**: Highlights specific keywords on Google pages for better visibility during research.
+- **highlight_googlekeyword.js**: Highlights specific keywords on Google pages for better visibility during research. highlights green keywords in Google search results.
 - **linkedin_search_scrape.js**: Scrapes LinkedIn search results for data collection, useful for networking or recruitment.
 - **twitter_replies.js**: Collects Twitter replies as you scroll and downloads them as a CSV file for analysis or archiving.
 - **twitter_search_scrape.js**: Scrapes Twitter search results for data collection, aiding in social media research.